nick-krantz/krantz/README.md

 - [ ] initial focus on menu close button
 - [ ] only load recipe images that are in view
 - [ ] replace other field like UI elements with Field component
+- [ ] switch all namings/variables of 'title' for recipe name to 'name'